A Sucker Is Born Every Minute...

-“What I do in my private time is my business”, I snap.
+“What I do in my private time is my business”, I snapped.

-“Not when you becoming a cash cow”, Randy raised his voice.
+“Not when you becoming a cash cow”, Randy fired back.

 “How dare you raise your voice at your grandma… you better apologize”, I yelled while pointing my finger in his face.

-“I’m sorry, but I love you and we don’t want you to be taken advantage of”, Randy spoke in a more acceptable tone.
+“I’m sorry, but we love you and we don’t want you to be taken advantage of”, Randy spoke in a more acceptable tone.

-“I appreciate your concern, but everything is fine”, I said.
+“I appreciate your concern, but everything is fine”, I convinced.